Passive Restraint Discount

 - A system that restrains the individuals within from moving if a collision occurs

-- A system which deploys automatically without any intentional action having to be undertaken by any of the individual(s) inside of the vehicle
+- A system that deploys automatically without any intentional action having to be undertaken by any of the individual(s) inside of the vehicle

-Airbags are one of the most popular passive restraint systems found in modern-day vehicles.
-And the more secure your airbag system is, the more likely you are to receive a very large passive restraint discount.
+Airbags are one of the most popular restraint systems found in modern-day vehicles.
+And the more secure your airbag system is, the more likely you are to receive a very large passive safety features discount.
 For example:

-- Driver-side passive restraint airbag installations get a 20% premium discount on average
+- Driver-side airbag installations get a 20% premium discount on average

-- Driver-side and passenger-side passive restraint airbag installations get a whopping 30% discount on average
+- Driver-side and passenger-side airbag installations get a whopping 30% discount on average

-In the event of a serious accident, your passive restraint system will help protect you and any other passengers in your vehicle against serious injury.
-Air bags are designed to inflate on impact, preventing you from dangerously high impact levels.
+In the event of a serious accident, your restraint system will help protect you and any other passengers in your vehicle against serious injury.
+Airbags are designed to inflate on impact, preventing you from dangerously high impact levels.

 Once airbag construction in vehicles became widely popular, automobiles with automatic seatbelts started to go out of fashion.
 However, if your automobile was made before 1995, is still in good condition, and doesn’t have too many miles on it, your automatic seatbelts might get you a safety feature discount as well.

-In addition to an overall premium reduction, you might be eligible for a 10-25% discount to the areas of your policy which cover bodily injury to the occupants of your automobile.
-Some Qualifying Passive Restraints include:
+In addition to an overall premium reduction, you might be eligible for a 10-25% discount on the areas of your policy that cover bodily injury to the occupants of your automobile.
+Some qualifying features include:

 - An airbag built-in in the dashboard or the steering wheel for the driver’s seat position (protects against front-end collisions)